 The topper of it all is that my youngest daughter Josie, who had resisted the microphone for several years, finally made her debut on the Christmas CDs (along with Alex, Maggie, and a less terrified Ann).

-To my family & friends all around the world over the years (see below) - thanks for accepting these labors of love into your homes and not sending them back in en masse.
-I appreciate all the comments over the years (good and bad) and hope you are enjoying the new 2008 version.
+This o my family & friends all around the world over the years (see below) - thanks for accepting these labors of love into your homes and not sending them back in en masse.
+I appreciate all the comments over the years (good and bad) and hope you are enjoying the new 2010 version.
 Hope this study guide helps you understand what you have heard that did or didn't make sense.

 View Larger Map